-In a given location, there are known, consistent gaps in Argos satellite coverage.
+In each location, there are known, consistent gaps in Argos satellite coverage.
 The Mask feature can be used to save battery power by preventing a tag from transmitting during hours with few or no satellite passes.

-Figure 16-Argos Uplink Mask with UTC hour 10 disabled.
+Figure 17-Argos Uplink Mask with UTC hour ten disabled.

 By default, all transmitting hours are enabled (blue).
-Hours which you choose to disable will turn red and appear with an X.
+Hours which you choose to disable will turn red and appear with an 'X.'